 A combination of modern and traditional approaches to discovering music creation through the piano.
 Fifteen years of teaching experience to children and adults, both privately and in higher education.
-Doctorate in music (DMA), with emphases on teaching, performance, and collaboration.
+Doctorate in music (D.M.A.), with emphasis on teaching, performance, and collaboration.

 I offer a stress free, yet challenging learning environment.
-I focus my instruction primarily on proper practice techniques, as well as meaningful interpretation and expression.
-I am most effectice with teens and adults: I generally do not take on students under 13 years old.
-As an adult student, I will significantly expand your horizons in music and culture and your enjoyment of the piano.
+I focus my instruction primarily on proper practice techniques, as well as meaningful interpretation and musical expression.
+I can significantly expand your horizons in music and culture and your enjoyment of the piano.

 I believe that creating art in general, and music in particular, is one of the most rewarding, honorable, dignified, and essential activities in which one can be involved.
 I love sharing my expertise and enjoy the challenge of finding effective ways to present concepts and materials.